-- How do I view the list of outgoing calls, incoming calls and missed calls? - A Press the key. - Why is the connection inconsistent or not audible in certain areas? - A When the frequency environment is unstable in a certain area, connection may be inconsistent and inaudible.
-Relocate to another area and try again. - Why is the connection inconsistent or abruptly disconnects even when established? - A When frequency is unstable or weak, or if there are too many users, a connection may be cut off even after it was established.
-Please try again later or attempt again after relocating to other areas

-- Why won't the LCD turn on? - A Remove the battery, then replace it.
+- How do I view the list of outgoing calls, incoming calls and missed calls? - A Press the Send Key -. - Why is the connection inconsistent or not audible in certain areas? - A When in an area with poor reception, connection may be inconsistent and inaudible.
+Relocate to another area and try again. - Why won't the LCD turn on? - A Remove the battery, then replace it.
 Then turn on the power.
-If there is no change, fully charge the battery and try again. - Why does the phone heat up? - A The phone may get hot when there is a very long call duration, when games are played or even when surfing the Internet for a long time.
+If there is no change, fully charge the battery and try again.

+- Why does the phone heat up? - A The phone may get warm when there is a very long call duration, when games are played or even when surfing the Internet for a long time.
 This has no effect upon the life of the product or performance. - Why does the battery run out so quickly during normal use? - A This may be due to the user environment, a large number of calls or a weak signal. - Why is no number dialed when an Address Book entry is recalled? - A Check that the number has been stored correctly by using the Address book Search feature.
 Re-store them, if necessary.